 A 1:5 ratio means that for every five names submitted, one is hired.
 That number is only possible if the evaluation work – technical fit, contextual depth, behavioural reading at senior level – happens before the shortlist is sent, not during the client’s interview calendar.

 Same-day CV turnaround does not mean speed without rigour.
-It means the infrastructure – the proprietary RMS and ATS built by MECULS – processes and evaluates CVs at the speed of volume without reducing each candidate to a keyword match.
+It means the infrastructure – the proprietary RMS and ATS being built by MECULS – processes and evaluates CVs at the speed of volume without reducing each candidate to a keyword match.
 Every profile is seen by a person who has spent two decades reading what CVs say and what they do not say.

 Industry shortlist – the typical approach